mrpedrobraga/mrpedrobraga.github.io/nano/articles/control_flow.md

 if carrying is nothing then print "Was carrying nothing..."
 ```

-This is called "constraint narrowing," and will be explorer further when we learn more about constraints.
+This is called "constraint narrowing," and will be explored further when we learn more about constraints.

 'unless' works in the complementary manner.